 The current process saw the prison’s catering teams manually divide the daily food portions into approximate serving sizes without the aid of any significant measuring equipment.
 This process yielded inconsistencies with a few prisoners receiving either too much or too little food during meal service.

-Working together with local A&D Platinum Partner Precision Calibration Services (PCS), we suggested the use of A&D’s FS-6Ki scales to achieve accurate measurement control of the daily food portions.
+Working together with local A&D Platinum Partner Precision Calibration Services (PCS), we suggested the use of A&D’s FS-6Ki scales to achieve accurate measurement control of the daily food portions by food scale.
 We also introduced the A&D Multiweigher 3000 to determine which teams worked best together thus improving overall yield.

 The solution was simple.
 Two FS-6Ki scales were set up at the portioning station in the central kitchen.
 The first FS-6Ki scale was used to weigh every portion to determine if too much or too little food was being served, and the second FS-6Ki scale was used to even out the inconsistencies.